tsnellgrove/dark_castle3/doc/to_do.md

 The Machine class has two Switch-related attributes: cond_switch_lst and cond_lst. cond_switch_lst is a list of switches whose state impacts condidtions. cond_lst is an ordered list of conditions that are possible when the machine is triggered.
 The conditions within cond_lst should cover all possible cases... e.g. if cond_1 is the case where item_x in hand_lst then cond_2 woudld typically be the case where item_x not in hand_lst.

-Each Condition class includes a name attribute and whatever other attributes are needed to check the condition and a method, named cond_check(), that returns True or False. cond_check is called from the Machine class trigger() method so cond_check() is limited to evaluating conditions beased on the values of active_gs, cond_switch_lst, and machine_state.
+Each Condition class includes a name attribute and whatever other attributes are needed to check the condition and a method, named cond_check(), that returns True or False. cond_check is called from the Machine class run_mach() method so cond_check() is limited to evaluating conditions beased on the values of active_gs, cond_switch_lst, and mach_state.

 Results: